Last Updated on August 13, 2021 by Amy Geldean

 And many more.
 Chances are you have an idea of exactly what types of questions your audience tends to ask.
 Integrating a chatbot into your winery website means being able to answer these questions from the moment they land on your site, reducing frustration and the need for long searches to find the answers they’re looking for.

 3) Update Your SEO Practices

-SEO is constantly changing, with algorithm update and user behaviors requiring businesses across all industries to stay on their toes and continually update their strategy.
-For your winery marketing to succeed this year and beyond, it pays to take a look at some SEO trends for 2020 and adjust your marketing accordingly:
+SEO is constantly changing, with algorithm updates and user behaviors requiring businesses across all industries to stay on their toes and continually update their strategy.
+For your winery marketing to succeed this year and beyond, it pays to take a look at some SEO trends for 2021 and adjust your marketing accordingly:

 - Understand not just keywords, but the intent behind searches.
 At its most basic, Google distinguishes between Informational, Navigational, and Transactional intent.
 Each may require a slightly different approach and build-out.